 Officers arrived at the crash site north of Center Avenue at 9:25 p.m. to find the two vehicles, both with major damage to their front.

-Susan Palmer, who was a teacher according to close friends of the family, was sitting in the back seat of the Kia and she sustained major internal injuries in the crash, authorities said.
+Susan Palmer was sitting in the back seat of the Kia and she sustained major internal injuries in the crash, authorities said.
 She was taken to a hospital where she was pronounced dead.

 The driver of the Kia and the front passenger both complained of pain but weren’t seriously hurt, according to the news release.